alexanderhoset/macOS-dev-keyboard-layout-no/README.md

 ## Installation

+Clone or download a zip of this repå

+copy no-mod.keylayout to
-Move no-mod.keylayout to /Library/Keyboard Layouts
+/Library/Keyboard Layouts
+or
-or ~/Library/Keyboard Layouts
+~/Library/Keyboard Layouts

+~ makes it only avalible for your user

 It will ask for a administrator password